Click here to go back to the main character page

 - Distressed Dude: The poor little guy just can't stop getting kidnapped, even when he takes a level in badass post-Season 7.

 - Earn Your Happy Ending: After seasons of Break the Cutie and even dying, Kevin manages to rescue his mother and gets a few more years with her.
-Afterwards, God personally sends him to Heaven
+Afterwards, God personally sends him to Heaven… except he actually sent him to Hell.

 - Eye Scream: His eyes get fried out as Gadreel smites him.